vel2006/ErroxPerms/README.md

 ## How to use it

 Simply run the file on the target device and it will handle the rest for you.
-However, if you want the CMD shell you will have to put the binary data of the shell.c program into the main.rs's "custom_service_data" variable.
+However, if you want something other than the CMD shell you will have to put the binary data of the shell.c program into the main.rs's "custom_service_data" variable.